 A recirculating pump keeps hot water running thru your pipes even when the hot water taps are off.
 They usually put on a timer so you don’t waste heat and run your energy bill up too high.

 3. Undersink hot water heaters

-A tiny undersink hot water heater is a great solution for a kitchen or bathroom faucet.
-A 7 gallon water heater fits nicely under the sink and provide plenty of hot water for most uses.
+A tiny under-sink hot water heater is a great solution for a kitchen or bathroom faucet.
+A 7-gallon water heater fits nicely under the sink and provides plenty of hot water for most uses.

 Need some more advice?

 Just give us a call.
-If we can’t quickly answer your question we can refer you to our plumber who can pay a visit to you home a help you figure out the best solution to you hot water problems.
+If we can’t quickly answer your question we’ll refer you to our plumber.
+They can pay a visit to your home and help you figure out the best solution to your hot water problems.